-When you're concatenating the results of multiple calls to the log command, you may want to use the --incremental switch. svn log normally prints out a dashed line at the beginning of a log message, after each subsequent log message, and following the final log message.
-If you ran svn log on a range of two revisions, you
+-incremental switch. svn log normally prints out a dashed line at the beginning of a log message, after each subsequent log message, and following the final log message.
+If you ran svn log on a range of two revisions, you would get this: